sergyatsenko/vercel-isr-test/README.md

 ### Sitecore PowerShell

 The Sitecore PowerShell script (`vercel-test/Sitecore-Powershell/revalidate-page.ps1`) is designed to be run from the Sitecore Content Editor.
+It's included in the Sitecore package, so no need to take extra steps to get it to your Sitecore instance.
 Here's how it works:

 1. It retrieves configuration details based on the current Sitecore item.
 2. It determines the relative path of the item within the site structure.